Court Clarifies “Major Cause” in Workers Comp in Massachusetts

 In Goodwin’s Case, the Massachusetts Appeals Court affirmed the Department of Industrial Accidents Reviewing Board decision affirming the Hearing Judge’s interpretation and application of G.L. c.
 152, s.
 1(7A).
 That section of the Massachusetts workers compensation statute deals with cases where an employee has a pre-existing, non-work related medical condition that combines with a work injury resulting in disability from work and need for medical treatment.
 When an employee has a pre-existing non-work related medical condition and, later, is injured at work, the employee has a heightened burden of causation and must prove through a supporting medical opinion that the work injury combined with the pre-existing non-work related medical condition and that the work injury is “a major cause, but not necessarily predominant cause” of the work disability and need for medical treatment.

-Therein lies the legal tug of war between insurance attorneys and employee attorneys.
+Therein lies the legal tug of war between insurance attorneys and workers’ compensation attorneys in Boston or Massachusetts.
 What did the Massachusetts Legislature mean by the term “a major” cause.
 It is certainly not themajor cause; it is a major cause.
 However, where do you strike the balance in determining when the employee has met his or her burden in order to be entitled to receive workers comp benefits?

 In Goodwin’s Case, the impartial physician assigned to evaluate the employee on behalf of the DIA opined that the work injury was responsible for 40% of the employee’s disability and that a pre-existing degenerative condition was responsible for 60%.
 The self-insurer argued that 40% could not be “a major cause”, and, therefore, the employee should lose.
 The Massachusetts Appeals Court held that the DIA Hearing Judge correctly interpreted and applied G.L. c.
 152, s.
 1(7A).
 The Appeals Court explained that the self-insurer’s argument is inconsistent with the legislative intent and would increase the employee’s burden of proof beyond the statute.